Our verdict

 Disclaimer: We repeat the gauge measurement four times and calculate the average.
 The video shows one of the takes we made.

-The shoe's flexibility also becomes apparent in a manual assessment.
+The shoe's flexibility also becomes apparent in our manual assessment.
 Twisting and bending the shoe, we rated both its longitudinal and torsional flexibility as 4 out of 5 (where 5 is the stiffest).
 For basketball shoes, this is still considered flexible because the respective averages are 3.9 and 4.4.

 The Nike Giannis Immortality 2 fits as expected